Deploy a Kubernets Cluster (RKE2) with Warewulf

 (Here, crashkernel=no net.ifnames=1 are the default kernel arguments.)

-Setting up Container Storage
+Set up the Container Storage Profile

 As stated above, this step is optional but recommended.